-There have been cases individuals have lived away from their original homes, for ten or more years starting a new occupation, building a family only to reawaking later of missing their old forgotten place of origin.
+There have been cases of individuals who have lived away from their original homes, for ten or more years starting a new occupation, and building a family only to reawaking later of missing their old forgotten place of origin.

-Thus, this is an unusual condition in which a person has no memory for his actions over a period of time.
+Thus, this is an unusual condition in which a person has no memory of his actions over some time.
 The fugue state may last for several minutes or months.
-It is a period of loss of memory, when the individual disappears from his usual haunts.
+It is a period of loss of memory when the individual disappears from his usual haunts.

 Multiple personalities are relatively rare.
-Ordinarily, every one of us plays several different roles, during the course of the day.
-A man may assume the role of husband, father, employer, philanthropist or sportsman, all in a day and act quite differently in each role.
+Ordinarily, every one of us plays several different roles, during the day.
+A man may assume the role of husband, father, employer, philanthropist, or sportsman, all in a day and act quite differently in each role.

 But he recognizes himself as a unified, integrated personality no matter how diverse the roles may be.
-In the case of multiple personality, however, this integration is missing.
+In the case of multiple personalities, however, this integration is missing.